 Some of the campaign’s most important activities take place after the campaign has ended.
-This is the time to Show Some Love and say “thank you” to department, agency, or installation leadership, campaign workers and donors.
+This is the time to say “thank you” to department, agency, or installation leadership, campaign workers and donors.
 Recognition and appreciation build morale and a strong foundation for next year’s campaign.
 The CFC offers a variety of ways to recognize your department, individual offices, campaign workers, and donors.

-Recognizing your campaign team not only allows you to Show Some Love and thank them for all their hard work, but can also be used to improve morale and foster team building within your office/unit.
+Recognizing your campaign team not only allows you to thank them for all their hard work, but can also be used to improve morale and foster team building within your office/unit.

 Campaign Worker Certificates